-A GEOS-Chem tagged CO simulation is used to interpret the influence of biomass burning sources on HCN tropospheric columns at Hefei (32°N) (Bey et al., 2001).
-The GEOS-Chem simulation was designed following Lutsch et al., 2019 and is described here.
-GEOS-Chem version 12.2.1 and the Goddard Earth Observing System-Forward Processing (GEOS-FP) product with assimilated meteorological data observations from the NASA Global Modeling and Assimilation Office (GMAO) was used.
-For driving the GEOS-Chem model, the GEOS-FP meteorological data with a native horizontal resolution of 0.25° latitude $\times$ 0.3125° longitude were downgraded to 2° latitude $\times$ 2.5° longitude and a vertical resolution of 72 hybrid levels (extending from surface to 0.01 hPa).
-The temporal resolution of surface variables and boundary layer height are 1hr and other variables are 3 hr.
+A GEOS-Chem tagged CO simulation is used to interpret the influence of biomass burning sources on HCN tropospheric columns at Hefei (32° N) (Bey et al., 2001; Zhang et al., 2019).
+The GEOS-Chem simulation was designed according to Lutsch et al. (2019) and is described here.
+GEOS-Chem version 12.2.1 and the Goddard Earth Observing System Forward Processing (GEOS FP) product with assimilated meteorological data observations from the NASA Global Modeling and Assimilation Office (GMAO) were used.
+For driving the GEOS-Chem model, the GEOS FP meteorological data with a native horizontal resolution of $0.25^{\circ}$ latitude $\times 0.3125^{\circ}$ longitude were downgraded to $2^{\circ}$ latitude $\times 2.5^{\circ}$ longitude and a vertical resolution of 72 hybrid levels (extending from surface to 0.01 hPa).
+The temporal resolution of surface variables and boundary layer height are 1 h and other variables are 3 h.